 In most cases, it is very treatable and doesn't lead to permanent hearing damage.
-In order for the latter to not occur, the exact reason for the hearing loss should be determined and sufficient measures should be taken so that further or permanent hearing damage is avoided.
+The exact reason for the hearing loss should be determined and sufficient measures can then be taken so that further or permanent hearing damage is avoided.
 In the case of sensorineural hearing loss, we advise that you consult an audiologist.

 You can test your hearing with our online hearing test.
 It is free, only takes a few minutes, and you will receive your results instantly.